How To Lower Blood Pressure Naturally Without Meds

 Day 6: Alcohol reset (aim for zero today)

-Day 7: Add potassium-rich foods (if safe) + repeat your BP average
+Day 7: Add potassium-rich foods (if safe) and repeat your BP average

-Some changes can move numbers within days (especially sodium reduction and alcohol reduction).
-Others take weeks to months (exercise conditioning and weight loss).
-Track trends over time—not a single reading.
+Some changes can move numbers within days, especially sodium reduction and alcohol reduction.
+Others take weeks to months, like exercise conditioning and weight loss.
+Track trends over time, not a single reading.

 Still Have Questions?
 Stop Googling and Ask Dr. Alo.